GabeScott/standard-works-vault/General Conference/2013 October - Be Meek and Lowly of Heart.md

 # Be Meek and Lowly of Heart

-*By Ulisses Soares - Of the Presidency of the Seventy*
+By Elder Ulisses Soares - *Of the Presidency of the Seventy*

 *Given in the October session of the 2013 General Conference*

+>*Being meek does not mean weakness, but it does mean behaving with goodness and kindness.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2013/10/be-meek-and-lowly-of-heart?lang=eng)

-Mormon taught that a man “cannot have faith and hope, save he shall be meek, and lowly of heart.”1 He added that without such attributes, “faith and hope is vain, for none is acceptable before God, save the meek and lowly in heart.”2
+Mormon taught that a man “cannot have faith and hope, save he shall be meek, and lowly of heart.”[^1] He added that without such attributes, “faith and hope is vain, for none is acceptable before God, save the meek and lowly in heart.”[^2]

-Meekness is the quality of those who are “Godfearing, righteous, humble, teachable, and patient under suffering.”3 Those who possess this attribute are willing to follow Jesus Christ, and their temperament is calm, docile, tolerant, and submissive.
+Meekness is the quality of those who are “Godfearing, righteous, humble, teachable, and patient under suffering.”[^3] Those who possess this attribute are willing to follow Jesus Christ, and their temperament is calm, docile, tolerant, and submissive.

-The Apostle Paul taught that meekness is a fruit of the Spirit.4 Therefore, it can most easily be attained if we “live in the Spirit.”5 And to live in the Spirit, our lifestyle must reflect righteousness before the Lord.
+The Apostle Paul taught that meekness is a fruit of the Spirit.[^4] Therefore, it can most easily be attained if we “live in the Spirit.”[^5] And to live in the Spirit, our lifestyle must reflect righteousness before the Lord.

 As we take Christ’s name upon us, it is expected that we strive to emulate His attributes and change our character to become more like Him each day.
-The Savior, admonishing His disciples, said, “Be ye therefore perfect, even as your Father which is in heaven is perfect.”6 If we “come unto Christ, ... deny [ourselves] of all ungodliness; ... and love God,” then through Christ’s grace the day will come when we may be perfect in Him.7
+The Savior, admonishing His disciples, said, “Be ye therefore perfect, even as your Father which is in heaven is perfect.”[^6] If we “come unto Christ, … deny \[ourselves\] of all ungodliness; … and love God,” then through Christ’s grace the day will come when we may be perfect in Him.[^7]

-“Christlike attributes are gifts from God.
-[These attributes] come as [we] use [our] agency righteously. ...With a desire to please God, [we have to] recognize [our] weaknesses and be willing and anxious to improve.”8
+“Christlike attributes are gifts from God. \[These attributes\] come as \[we\] use \[our\] agency righteously. …With a desire to please God, \[we have to\] recognize \[our\] weaknesses and be willing and anxious to improve.”[^8]

 Meekness is vital for us to become more Christlike.
 Without it we won’t be able to develop other important virtues.
 Being meek does not mean weakness, but it does mean behaving with goodness and kindness, showing strength, serenity, healthy self-worth, and self-control.

 Meekness was one of the most abundant attributes in the Savior’s life.
-He Himself taught His disciples, “Learn of me; for I am meek and lowly in heart.”9
+He Himself taught His disciples, “Learn of me; for I am meek and lowly in heart.”[^9]

 We are blessed to be born with the seed of meekness in our hearts.
 We need to understand that it is not possible to grow and develop that seed in the twinkling of an eye but rather through the process of time.
-Christ asks us to “take up [our] cross daily,”10 meaning that it must be a constant focus and desire.
+Christ asks us to “take up \[our\] cross daily,”[^10] meaning that it must be a constant focus and desire.

-President Lorenzo Snow, the fifth prophet of our dispensation, taught, “It is our duty to try to be perfect, ... to improve each day, and look upon our course last week and do things better this week; do things better today than we did them yesterday.”11 So the first step to becoming meek is to improve day by day.
+President Lorenzo Snow, the fifth prophet of our dispensation, taught, “It is our duty to try to be perfect, … to improve each day, and look upon our course last week and do things better this week; do things better today than we did them yesterday.”[^11] So the first step to becoming meek is to improve day by day.
 Each day we need to try to be better than the previous as we move forward through this process.

 President Snow added:

-“We have our little follies and our weaknesses; we should try to overcome them as fast as possible, and ... should [instill] this feeling in the hearts of our children ... that they may learn to [behave] properly before Him under all circumstances.
+“We have our little follies and our weaknesses; we should try to overcome them as fast as possible, and … should \[instill\] this feeling in the hearts of our children … that they may learn to \[behave\] properly before Him under all circumstances.

-“If the husband can live with his wife one day without quarrelling or without treating anyone unkindly or without grieving the Spirit of God ... he is so far perfect.
+“If the husband can live with his wife one day without quarrelling or without treating anyone unkindly or without grieving the Spirit of God … he is so far perfect.
 Then let him try to be the same the next day.
-But supposing he should fail in this his next day’s attempt, that is no reason why he should not succeed in doing so the third day.”12
+But supposing he should fail in this his next day’s attempt, that is no reason why he should not succeed in doing so the third day.”[^12]

 Upon acknowledging our dedication and perseverance, the Lord will give us that which we are not able to attain due to our imperfections and human weaknesses.